Mendon — The Early Years

 Abner Sheldon arrived in Mendon from Deerfield, Massachusetts in 1801 and two years later purchased the 170 acres of land that earlier had been the site of the Seneca village of Totiakton.
 Mr. Sheldon discovered on his farm the ruins of a palisade enclosure, covering about one half an acre, made of posts twelve feet long set four feet into the ground.
 Graveyards, scattered over the plain, yielded many relics, such as guns, knives, scissors, and even a jews-harp.
 The presence of these articles in the graves was based on the belief that food and implements would be necessary to the welfare of the departed soul on its journey beyond the grave.

-1902 Plat Map of Mendon showing the Sheldon-Kirkpatrick farm, the former site of the
+1902 Plat Map of Mendon showing the Sheldon-Kirkpatrick farm, the former site

 Seneca village of Totiakton.
-The Rochester Junction station of the Lehigh Valley
+The Rochester Junction station of the Lehigh

 Railroad shown in red to the north of the site.
 (Author's collection)